Happy Mid-Automn Festival to all of you!

 4 – AI is everywhere

-Even though you succeeded in avoiding her charms, AI is what everyone around you talks about.
+Even though you succeeded in avoiding her charms, AI is what everyone around you is talking about.
 You cannot escape.
-You may decide to go live in a bunker, it’d still might be AI connected.
+You may decide to go live in a bunker, it’d still might be AI-connected.
 There’s no way out.

 The more you feed it, the more it’ll know you.
-So, stop feeding the monster and tell your friends about it to limit the damage!
+So, stop feeding the monster as much as you can – I know it’s not easy, believe me – and tell your friends about it to limit the damage!

 Just like when you wanna quit smoking, there are many ways to stop it.
-Some make it gradual in order to reduce their dependency, some quit it overnight.
+Some do it gradually in order to reduce their dependency or their daily intake, some quit it overnight.
 Do what’s best for you but do something.
+Now!

 5 – Don’t forget your old pal: the dictionary

-Indeed, a good look at translation fails will make you realize that some work must still be done to improve the quality of AI translations – fortunately for us -, however fast Google translate may grow and improve.
+Indeed, a good look at translation fails will make you realize that some work must still be done to improve the quality of AI translations, however fast Google translate may grow and improve.

-Well, that’s all for now.
 Here are a few arguments I have come up with.
 That are plenty more though.
 As a result, the list of cons keeps expanding on a daily basis and I may get new arguments.
-I may add some others any day because I’m human – it means I got a life, unlike AI…. for now… – and AI is here to stay.
+I may add some others any day because I’m human – it means I got a life, unlike AI…. for now…

 If you’ve read that post, you are the resistance.